Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 ⚠️ Brands That Failed Testing

-- 2 brands had detectable heavy metals above safe limits
+- 2 brands had detectable heavy metals above safe limits.

-- 1 brand failed microbiological testing
+- 1 brand actually failed microbiological testing.

 What Third-Party Certifications Actually Mean